learning-zone/css-basics/README.md

 * **Metadata**: For example by using Schema.org, RDF, and JSON-LD.
 * **WAI-ARIA**: A W3C technical specification that specifies how to increase the accessibility of web pages.

-#### Q. What is media queries?
+#### Q. What are media queries?
 How could you apply css rules specific to a media?
 Media queries are useful when you want to modify your site or app depending on a device's general type (such as print vs. screen) or specific characteristics and parameters (such as screen resolution or browser viewport width).
 It uses the @media rule to include a block of CSS properties only if a certain condition is true.

 **Media Types**